xSolutions365/Engineering-Principles/docs/design-for-change.md

   /checkout
   /dashboard
 ```
-Group related files (components, tests, APIs, styles) to improve cohesion and reduce cross‑dependencies.
+Related files (components, tests, APIs, styles) are grouped together to improve cohesion and reduce cross-dependencies.
 </details>

-### Separation of concerns
+<a id="practice-separation-of-concerns"></a>
 <details>
-<summary>View guidance & examples</summary>
+<summary><h3>Separation of concerns</h3></summary>

-Keep responsibilities like business logic, data access, and presentation distinct.
-Each layer/component has a focused role.
+Responsibilities such as business logic, data access, and presentation are kept distinct.
+Each layer or component has a focused role.

 **Examples**